Cialis (Tadalafil) vs Levitra (Vardenafil)

 Frequently Asked Questions

-Both tadalafil and vardenafil usually start working within 30–60 minutes.
-Individual response may vary depending on food intake and metabolism.
+Both medications typically begin working within about 30–60 minutes.
+Onset may vary depending on food intake, timing, and individual metabolism.

 Related Comparisons